🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Trade →

-Many prediction market participants evaluate each trade in isolation.
-However, treating your entire prediction market activity as a cohesive portfolio—incorporating strategic asset allocation, understanding how different bets move together, and applying consistent position sizing—delivers substantially better risk-adjusted performance over time.
+Many prediction market participants approach each trade as an isolated decision.
+However, structuring your prediction market activity as a coherent portfolio — incorporating strategic asset distribution, understanding how markets move together, and applying disciplined position sizing — can substantially enhance your returns relative to the risks you take.

 The Case for Portfolio Thinking